Independent group says new Glaxo asthma drug far too expensive

-An independent nonprofit organisation that evaluates clinical and cost effectiveness of new medicines found the price of GlaxoSmithKline's (GSK.L) new drug for severe asthma should be as much as 76 percent lower to justify its value, according to the group's latest draft report.
+An independent nonprofit organization that evaluates clinical and cost effectiveness of new medicines found the price of GlaxoSmithKline's new drug for severe asthma should be as much as 76 percent lower to justify its value, according to the group's latest draft report.

 The Boston-based Institute for Clinical and Economic Review (ICER) said its analysis indicated that Glaxo's Nucala should be priced at $7,800 to about $12,000 a year, far below the drug's list price of $32,500 a year.